 \autoref{fig:retrieval_spectrum_breakdown} compares the median model posteriors to the co-added transmission spectrum, along with the contributions from the stellar and planetary components to visualize their individual impact on the observations.
 The stellar contamination component (red line) is calculated to show how the transmission spectrum would appear if the planet possessed a gray transmission spectrum with a radius aligned with the y-axis lower limit (the retrieved 10 bar reference radius).
 Similarly, the planetary component (blue line) is calculated to visualize how the transmission spectrum would appear if TOI-5205 were inactive and did not contaminate the spectrum.

-Overall, the transmission spectrum of TOI-5205b is highly contaminated by a heterogeneous stellar disk.
+The transmission spectrum of TOI-5205b is highly contaminated by a heterogeneous stellar disk.
 Stellar contamination increases the transit depth by nearly 0.005 (${\sim}8\%$ increase) in the optical and ${\sim}0.001$ at 5 \textmu{}m (${\sim}2\%$ increase).
 Despite stellar contamination, substantial atmospheric features remain identifiable in the spectrum, primarily due to \ce{CH4} and \ce{H2S} which are not found in stellar spots.
-In the co-added transmission spectrum, we detect \ce{CH4} at $9.2\sigma$ and \ce{H2S} at $5.2\sigma$ confidence.
-In addition, we found independent evidence for \ce{CH4} and \ce{H2S} in each visit, with \ce{CH4} detected at $5.9\sigma$ in Visit 1, $7.4\sigma$ in Visit 2, and $3.9 \sigma$ in Visit 3, and \ce{H2S} detected at $2.6\sigma$ in Visit 1, $4.4\sigma$ in Visit 2, and $1.7 \sigma$ in Visit 3.
-An additional case with \ce{NH3} (not shown) added to the \poseidon free retrieval yielded a weak $2.0\sigma$ detection over the M3.1 model that omitted \ce{NH3}, with a $1\sigma$ VMR constraint of $-6.64^{+0.35}_{-0.73}$ dex (see more details in \ref{app:exploreotherspecies}).
+In the co-added transmission spectrum, we significantly detect \ce{CH4} ($\ln B=47.8$ or $10\sigma$ between model M3.1 and model M3.1 without \ce{CH4}) and \ce{H2S} ($\ln B=10.0$ or $4.8\sigma$ between model M3.1 and model M3.1 without \ce{H2S}).
+We also found independent evidence for \ce{CH4} in each visit and \ce{H2S} in two visits where \ce{CH4} was detected with $\ln B=25.7$ ($7.5\sigma$) in Visit 1, $\ln B=30.2$ ($8.1 \sigma$) in Visit 2, and $\ln B=5.0$ ($3.6 \sigma$) in Visit 3, and \ce{H2S} was detected with $\ln B=8.6$ ($4.5\sigma$) in Visit 1, $\ln B=4.9$ ($3.6\sigma$) in Visit 2, and $\ln B=1.0$ ($2\sigma$) in Visit 3.
+An additional case with \ce{NH3} (not shown) added to the \poseidon free retrieval produced no evidence favoring the inclusion of \ce{NH3} ($\ln B=-0.4$ between model M3.1 and model M3.1 with \ce{NH3}) (see more details in \ref{app:exploreotherspecies}).